 Brad Garlinghouse is the CEO of Ripple, and also serves on the Board.
 He worked previously as President of AOL’S Consumer Applications Unit.

 In effect, how much it is worth depends on the state of Bitcoin and the cryptocurrency market, at least as of now.
-Ripple has a market capitalization of $11.44 billion.
+At the time of writing, Ripple has a market capitalization of $40.47 billion.

 No, you can’t.
 While many cryptocurrencies can be mined or staked (the latter being the process of using a given amount of the cryptocurrency to generate more,) Ripple entered the market with a fixed, already existing market cap.